EstebanMonge/angello/README.md

 In you have a lot of vlans but only one Angello server, generally by security concerns you doesn't have acces to these vlans, may be you have a GNU/Linux server or Microsoft Windows with nmap, you can run the scan with nmap and send the XML files to Angello.

 You can upload yourself or I created a little web service to inject the files.
-Execute this command: send_file.php username password /path/to/net_128_XML
+Execute this command: send_file.php username password /path/to/net_128_XML url

 This will upload the files to the upload folder.

-You need configure target_url in send_file.php